Indian Removal Act: Vote

+A legal case that took place in 1832 by the United States Supreme Court which held a final vote (5–1) affirming that the states did not have the right to impose regulations on Native American Land.
+Despite President Andrew Jackson's refusal to enforce the ruling, this ultimate decision led the formation basis for the subsequent law in the United States in regard to Native Americans.

+Worcester v.
+Georgia involved a group of white Christian missionaries who were living in the Cherokee territory in Georgia, this included Cherokee messenger, Samuel Austin Worcester.

 Implementation

-The Removal Act paved the way for the forced expulsion of tens of thousands of American Indians from their land into the West in an event widely known as the "Trail of Tears," a forced resettlement of the Indian population.
+The Removal Act paved the way for the forced expulsion of tens of thousands of American Indians from the Cherokee tribe in 1838-39 into the West in an event widely known as the "Trail of Tears", a forced resettlement of the Indian population.
+This event has been characterized as a genocide.
 The first removal treaty signed was the Treaty of Dancing Rabbit Creek on September 27, 1830, in which Choctaws in Mississippi ceded land east of the river in exchange for payment and land in the West.
 The Treaty of New Echota was signed in 1835 and resulted in the removal of the Cherokee on the Trail of Tears.

 The Seminoles and other tribes did not leave peacefully, as they resisted the removal along with fugitive slaves.
 The Second Seminole War lasted from 1835 to 1842 and resulted in the government allowing them to remain in south Florida swampland.
 Only a small number remained, and around 3,000 were removed in the war.